Thurinum/simple-media-encoder/README.md

 The default interface allows anyone to quickly re-encode media files.

 The so-called "expert" interface gives advanced users a bit more control over the exported result.

+## News
+An update that will bring this app to release status is planned this February!
+Expected features are:
+- Enhanced compatibility, reducing the amount of edge-cases with incompatible files
+- Smart selection of optimal encoding parameters for the most popular codecs
+- Widened range of codecs displayed to all those available on the system
+- Better bitrate calculation when compressing to reach a target size
+- Numerous bug fixes and major code quality improvements!

 ## Compatibility
 - Windows 10, Windows 11, and Linux.
 Earlier versions of Windows are not supported.